How marketing campaigns have changed

 A place in politics

 Iceland made headlines earlier this month for their 2018 Christmas advert, which Clearcast, the body responsible for approving adverts for broadcast in the UK, refused to approve it for air due to its association with Greenpeace, who they termed a political organisation.
-Iceland, in retaliation – and some way in a calculated move – instead took to social media to broadcast the advert, which has now garnered over 13 million views on Facebook.
+Iceland, in retaliation – and some may say in a calculated move – instead took to social media to broadcast the advert, which has now garnered over 13 million views on Facebook.

 Over 5,000 CIM Twitter followers voted in a recent poll asking whether Clearcast made the right decision when they refused to approve Iceland’s Christmas advert for TV broadcast – and 97% declared that Clearcast made a mistake, and that the advert should not have been banned.
 The advert, which reflects Iceland’s public move to become the first UK supermarket to remove palm oil from their own-brand products, has since become the subject of a petition to show it on TV regardless of Clearcast’s judgement, due to its powerful message about the effects of palm oil production.
 The petition has now been signed over 670,000 times.